dennislee22/dennislee22.github.io/docs/cdw/benchmarkfs.md

     16.0 G  47.9 G  /tmp/sampledata/300mil.csv
     ```

-- In CDW, create a `Hive LLAP` and an `Impala` virtual warehouse with only 1 executor each.
+- In CDW, create a `Hive` and an `Impala` virtual warehouse with only 1 executor each.

     ![](../../assets/images/cdw/cdwfs1.png)